Tyneham Village in Dorset

 Why Did Tyneham's Inhabitants Leave?

-They didn’t know it at the time, but once the war was over, they would never be allowed to return to their homes.
-As they packed up their belongings and left, they pinned a note to the door of the village church which read:
+As they packed up their belongings and left on 19 December 1943, they pinned a note to the door of the village church which read:

 The Note Left on The Church Door